shaloo/docs.arcana/docs/how-to-use-auth.md

   root_rel_path: .
 ---

-# How do I use it?
+# How to use Arcana Auth in Web3 Apps?

 The {{config.extra.arcana.product_name}} is meant for Web3 app developers.
 It is really simple to integrate an app with the {{config.extra.arcana.sdk_name}} to quickly onboard users via selected authentication providers and allow authenticated users to sign blockchain transactions.